 My only real criticism of EnglishClass101 is that even premium members still get audio files with ads for — you guessed it — the premium service.
 I am a premium member on the EnglishClass101 sister site, DutchPod101, for my Dutch learning.
 The ads in the audio files get really annoying.
 Why do premium members still have to hear the ads for the service they’ve already bought?
 It boggles the mind.
 But the benefit of having a structured course keeps me coming back despite the annoying ads.

-I understand you might not be able to invest money in your English learning, so here is a list of some great free audio and video resources to help you along your path to fluency.
+I understand you might not be able to invest money in your English learning, so here is a list of some great free resources for learning English on your own.

 FREE AUDIO AND VIDEO RESOURCES FOR LEARNING ENGLISH